somyaknotfound/S2-T18-2025-26/README.md

   <h2>How Does It Work?</h2>

+  <h3>Real-World Scenario</h3>
+  <p><strong>Problem:</strong> Rajesh is a 3rd-year CSE student who paid ₹5000 for mess at the semester start.
+Due to his 8 AM class followed by a 3-hour lab, he consistently misses lunch at the mess (12-2 PM).
+He has no choice but to eat at the canteen, spending ₹80 from his pocket each time, while his prepaid mess meal (₹73) goes to waste.
+Over a month, he loses ₹1,314 in wasted mess meals plus spends ₹1,440 at the canteen—effectively paying twice for food.</p>

+  <p><strong>Solution:</strong> With our credit management system, when Rajesh skips lunch at the mess, he simply uses the system to register "Skipped Mess."
+The system automatically credits ₹73 back to his account.
+Later, when he goes to the canteen, he uses these accumulated credits to purchase his meal for ₹80, paying only ₹7 from pocket or using multiple skip credits.
+Zero waste, maximum savings!</p>

   <h3>System Initialization</h3>
-  <p>The system begins in the IDLE state with a default balance loaded into the Credit Register (typically 255 credits).
-The 7-segment displays show the current balance in decimal format through the BCD Display Driver.
+  <p>At the beginning of the semester, when a student pays their mess fees (e.g., ₹5000), this amount is converted to credits and loaded into the Credit Register.
+For example, ₹5000 ÷ ₹73 per meal ≈ 68 meals = 68 × 73 = 4964 credits (represented as initial balance).
+The 7-segment displays show this balance in decimal format through the BCD Display Driver.
 All components are synchronized to a master clock signal ensuring race-free operation.</p>

   <h3>Transaction Flow</h3>
   <ol>